 SHDOM is distributed as a gzipped Unix

-separately.
-If you have trouble downloading the distribution from the
+tar file (675K).
+If you have trouble downloading the distribution

 Several scientists have used SHDOM for 1D modeling, so a